 The Nissan X-Trail has some impressive stats – it drives fantastically, it’s well-equipped, feels well-made and it’ll carry seven people with room left for luggage.
-The cheapest model is priced at just under £22,000, while a top-of-the-range model will set you back around £32,000.
+The cheapest X-Trail model is priced at just under £22,000, while a top-of-the-range model will set you back around £32,000.

 There are lots of other SUVs to choose from in this price bracket, however, so we’ve compiled a list of worthy alternatives to the X-Trail.
 Some are five-seaters while others have seven, but there’s something that’ll suit everyone.
-Remember, our car configurator will find you the best savings on any cars in this list, straight from the UK’s top dealers.
+Remember, our car configurator will find you great savings on any cars in this list, straight from the UK’s top dealers.

 Just like the X-Trail, the Kia Sorento comes with seven seats as standard.
 As with all recent Kias, it’s extremely well put together – you’ll notice this as soon as you step inside.
-The interior is full of soft-touch plastics and all models come with a good level of specification with alloy wheels and cruise control on basic models.
+The Sorento’s interior is full of soft-touch plastics and all models come with a good level of specification with alloy wheels and cruise control on basic models.

 Have a go with our Kia Sorento configurator to see how much you could save, direct from Kia dealers across the UK.

 If seven seats aren’t a priority, the X-Trail’s smaller sibling is well worth a look – the Nissan Qashqai has consistently been a class-leader in all areas.
-You’ll find an interior not dissimilar to the well-built and ergonomical X-Trail’s.
+You’ll find the Qashqai’s interior not dissimilar to the well-built and ergonomical X-Trail’s.
 It’s one of the most practical five-seaters you can buy too, with oodles of passenger space and 430 litres of boot space.

 The Ford Kuga is another five-seater but, if you don’t need the rear-most two, it’s a great performing SUV to consider.
 The latest versions have an updated four-wheel-drive system that means it’ll cope well when the going gets tough.
 Attached to the 2.0-litre diesel engine, it’ll still return over 60mpg.